QubitPi/docker-docs/admin/organization/members/index.md

 1. Select **Members**.
 1. Find the username of the member whose role you want to edit.
 Select the **Actions** menu, then **Edit role**.

-> [!NOTE]
->
-> If you're the only owner of an organization,
-> you need to assign a new owner before you can edit your role.

 {{< /tab >}}
 {{< tab name="Docker Hub" >}}